 Devi S. Laskar THE ATLAS OF REDS AND BLUES (Counterpoint); CIRCA (Mariner Books); MIDNIGHT, AT THE WAR (forthcoming from Mariner Books)

-Genevieve Plunkett PREPARE HER (Catapult); IN THE LOBBY OF THE DREAM HOTEL (forthcoming from Catapult)
+Genevieve Plunkett PREPARE HER (Catapult); IN THE LOBBY OF THE DREAM HOTEL (Catapult)

 Children's Highlights: